-THEFTLOCK is a security feature for the cassette tape and compact disc player.
+Delco-Loc II is a security feature for the compact disc player.
 It can be used or ignored.
 If ignored, the system functions normally.
 If it is used, your system won't be usable if it's ever stolen.
-When the system is active, the indicator light will flash while the ignition is off.

 Setting Your Security Code